bencoveney/creation/docs/language_generation.md

 ### Phonetics

-The set of sounds the speaker can produce.
+Physical production, acoustic transmission and perception of the sounds or signs of language.
 This is basically encompassed by the international phonetic alphabet.
 Depends on the physiology of the speaker.